totemo/KillStreak/README.md

 `KillStreak.messages.broadcast-on-powerup: true` - Whether to broadcast to the server that the player has achieved a powerup

-`KillStreak.messages.tell-player-on-powerup: false` - Whether to tell a player they have achieved a powerup

 `KillStreak.messages.message-tag: '&f[&aKillStreak&f]'` - The prefix for any messages

 `KillStreak.messages.killstreak-color: '&c'` - The color of the number shown in messages